Uberi/University-Notes/ECON101/ECON101.md

 Producers will only supply a good if they can at least cover the marginal cost of production - if they can profit from it.

-The **supply curve** shows the relationship between the quantity supplied of a good and its price, all other influences remaining the same.
+The **supply curve** shows the relationship between the quantity supplied of a good and the price it is sold at, all other influences remaining the same.
 The **supply schedule** is the table of values for this curve.

 For example, the supply curve for energy bars might appear as follows:

-                Price vs. Supply
+                Price vs. Quantity Supplied
     v 3.00
       |
       |                         ....